-The online application, doctoral transcript, supplemental items (cover sheet, abstract, proposal, bibliography, timetable and C.V.), and two letters of recommendation.
+The online application, doctoral transcript, supplemental items (cover sheet, abstract, proposal, bibliography, timetable, statement of work, and C.V.), and two letters of recommendation.
 This document provides a template as well as additional, valuable information.

 Is the purpose of the bibliography to demonstrate familiarity with the relevant literature in your field, or is it to show the major source bases for the research?
 In other words, should I be citing secondary sources, archival collections, or some combination of the two?